James has driven rideshare good through all 77 Chicago neighborhoods.

 Da Chicaguh Drive Demand Directory

-Rider(s) - leave from or return to their homes
+Rider(s) who leave from or return to their homes

 Resident rider(s) can also be commuter, consumer or guest depending on pick-up drop-off spots